Ghosting is a thing. And employers are experiencing what it’s like being broken up with via radio silence.

 3. Build relationships from the beginning

 Among those who believe ghosting is acceptable, over half (48 per cent) say it’s best to disappear during the early stages of the interview process.
 Yet, recruiters and managers can mitigate this risk by building personal relationships from the very beginning.
 A humanized approach that's specific to a candidate's unique needs can create the type of environment that makes him/her feel comfortable about extending professional courtesies--regardless of how awkward the conversation may be.

 4. Keep adding personal touches along the way

 A successful hiring team will court its candidates.
-In the current environment, where workers are applying to fewer jobs and passive candidates account for 70% of job seekers, organizations need to work harder to attract their attention, and that means getting personal in their approach-- with thoughtful touches.
+In the current environment, where workers are applying to fewer jobs and passive candidates account for 70 per cent of job seekers, organizations need to work harder to attract their attention, and that means getting personal in their approach-with thoughtful touches.

 For active job seekers who are applying to multiple opportunities, these candidates want to ensure the organizations they're applying to want them just as much as they want to work there.
 And there are simple ways to demonstrate your eagerness to hire.

 When filling senior level positions, for example, and the candidate will need to relocate, you can offer an introduction to a local real estate agency or arrange a personal tour around the best parts of town.
 For more junior level roles, a simple phone call or email with a personalized introduction from a member of the management team or a team leader could make all the difference over a competing offer with a less personalized approach.